jon-shanks/foreman-network-snippet/README.md

 as parameters and such.
 When the box builds, it makes a query to its puppet master to get a dump of the parameters foreman has for the node and then it uses them to setup the networking.

+It also reorganises the interfaces based on the BUS ID, this means, the first bus will become eth0, it will then map that busid to the mac of that device and create the interfaces in order from eth0 to eth<n>
+based on the busid of the server.

 Examples
 ========